codex-team/capella.scala/README.md

 ## API Documentation

-Full documentation of CodeX Capella can be found on GitHub – https://github.com/codex-team/capella
+Full documentation of Capella can be found on GitHub – https://github.com/codex-team/capella

 ## Issues and improvements